-Stakeholder Choose option Please explain Employees Relevant, included The perspective of employees provides local knowledge and operational expertise when conducting risk assessments.
-Investors Relevant, included The perspective of investors is a consideration when conducting risk assessments.
+Stakeholder Choose option Please explain Employees Relevant, included Employees provide local knowledge and operational expertise when conducting risk assessments.
+Employees are engaged through risk assessment workshops, invitations to participate in a formal interdisciplinary network for knowledge exchange related to water (The Water Management Critical Competency Network), intranet communication of risk assessment results, and a social web platform open to all employees where water risks are discussed. nvestors Relevant, included The perspective of investors is a consideration when conducting risk assessments.
 Local communities Relevant, included Local communities may provide important insights into water risk (e.g. through data or observations about water availability), and as a key stakeholder may also directly influence the Company's water risk.
 NGOs Relevant, included NGOs may be influencers of the Company's water risk.
 This includes local groups (such as watershed planning and advisory councils) and provincial or national groups, any of which may influence policy or regulation.
-Other water users at a local level Relevant, included Other water users may be influencers of water risk, particularly in areas of high competition for a limited resource, or where Husky's water use is perceived to be in conflict with other water user(s).
+Other water users at a ocal level Relevant, included Other water users may be influencers of water risk, particularly in areas of high competition for a limited resource, or where Husky's water use is perceived to be in conflict with other water user(s).
 Regulators Relevant, included Regulators may be influencers of water risk, particularly through regulating access to source and disposal options.
 River basin management authorities Relevant, included River basin management authorities may provide important insights into water risk (e.g. through data or observations about water availability), and as a key stakeholder may also directly influence The Company's water risk.
-Statutory special interest groups at a local level Relevant, included Local special interest groups may provide important insights into water risk (e.g. through data or observations about water availability), and as a key stakeholder may also directly influence The Company's water risk.
+Statutory special nterest groups at a ocal level Relevant, included Local special interest groups may provide important insights into water risk (e.g. through data or observations about water availability), and as a key stakeholder may also directly influence The Company's water risk.
 Suppliers Relevant, not yet included Husky understands that suppliers may be vulnerable to water risk.
 To date this has not been judged a substantive risk and as such has not been evaluated in detail.
 Husky manages water aspects of third party services at its sites (for example, on drilling and completions operations).
-Water utilities/suppliers at a local level Relevant, included Where water is supplied via a third party (such as a utility), these entities may be key influencers of The Company's water risk.
-Other
+Water utilities at a ocal level Relevant, included Where facilities are located in developed settlements, Husky considers local water utilities in water risk assessments. ocai icvci